-- (f) broken rule 14, she shall be penalized under rule 44.1(c). - In a Match Race of the ACCS when, after one yacht has started, the umpires are satisfied that the other yacht will not finish, they may signal under rule 44.1(c) that the yacht that will not finish is disqualified.
+- (f) met the requirements to be penalized as specified in rule 14, she shall be penalized under rule 44.1(c). - 60.5 In a Match Race of the ACCS when, after one yacht has started, the umpires are satisfied that the other yacht will not finish, they may signal under rule 44.1(c) that the yacht that will not finish is disqualified.